 From working with real estate agents for so many years, I know that one of the mistakes they make is to think that real estate success is largely related to what you know.
-Yet, once agents get past the panic of not knowing all the right answers, they start to understand that knowing lots of ‘stuff’ about real estate doesn’t equate to success.
+Yet, once agents get past the panic of not knowing all the right answers, they start to understand (that is, the ones that will be successful)– that knowing lots of ‘stuff’ about real estate doesn’t equate to success.

 If It’s Not Knowing Lots of Stuff, What Is It?

 Without new skills, we just keeping working harder, not smarter.
-The really bad thing about continuing to beat your head against that ceiling, is that it hurts more and more.
+The really bad thing about continuing to beat your head against that invisible but very real ceiling, is that it hurts more and more.
 You spend more energy just trying to accomplish the same thing.

 Too Much Energy, Too Little Results

 Worse yet, we bounce off that ceiling and hit a new low every thing we get up the energy to try to break through it.
 Not only that, the last few years have been discouraging for many in real estate.
 Don’t give up on yourself!
 You do have the talent, the skill, and the determination to succeed at a much higher level again.

 As a long-time performing pianist and flutist (I spent the first thirty years of my life playing and teaching music), I had to learn how to constantly change up my playing for the better.
 I learned a lot, which I translated to success in real estate.

 You Aren’t as Good as You Can Be—I Promise